 Proximity Determination: Is My Site Within a Wellhead Protection Area?

 Wellhead Protection Areas are unavailable on-line as this information is confidential.
 However, IDEM provides an online Source Water Proximity Determination Tool that can be used for site specific inquiries regarding whether a site is located within or outside of an IDEM approved Wellhead Protection Area and/or Source Water Assessment Area.
-If the online tool does not suit your needs, then you may submit a Wellhead Protection Proximity Determination Request Form to the Groundwater Section.
+If the online tool does not suit your needs, then you may submit a Wellhead Protection Proximity Determination Request Form (available on the IDEM Agency Forms page) to the Groundwater Section.

 If you need the contact information for the Wellhead Protection Area or the Source Water Assessment Area, please contact the Office of Water Quality’s Groundwater Section.